oktadev/okta-blog/_source/_posts/2024-02-29-third-party-cookies.md

 ## Does your Okta application use third-party cookies?

 Most of Okta's core auth flows do not rely on third-party cookies.
-However, a few older flows do.
-And a few more, may not depend on, but use third-party cookies to enhance the login experience.
-Here are the design patterns in which Okta uses third-party cookies.
+When third-party cookies are used, they normally augment the basic login experience or add convenience features.
+The following sections outline all the design patterns in which Okta uses third-party cookies.
 If your application is in one of these categories, please test its behavior with third-party cookie deprecation.

 Okta uses cookies to let applications introspect and extend user sessions.
 Cookies aren't required for basic login functionality.